We may earn money or products from the companies mentioned in this post.

 How Did Boulder Colorado Get Its Name?

-Boulder owes its name to the many striking, large rocks scattered across its landscape.
-These rocks served as landmarks and shelters for first peoples and early settlers.
-The city’s name promotes images of strength and permanence.
+Boulder takes its name from the large rock formations scattered across the landscape.
+These striking boulders served as landmarks for the first peoples and settlers.

 Best Boulder Hikes With Dogs: Overview